-Competition for space between different human activities in the marine area and greater scientific understanding of the impacts on marine ecosystem health are forcing marine managers to develop more sustainable solutions for the mangement of our seas.
+There is an increasing competition for space between different human activities in the marine area and greater scientific understanding of the impacts on marine ecosystem health.
+Marine managers are being forced to develop more sustainable solutions for the management of our seas.
 Marine planning as part of an overall system of marine management is a cornerstone of the UK and devolved governments Marine Acts.

 For more information visit our dedicated marine planning website: www.abpmer.net/marine-planning

 - Feasibility studies